-Years ago when I received training in Thinking Maps, I was introduced to the Multi-flow Map for exploring causes and effects.
-All of a sudden, I had an "ah-ha" moment about how it could be used to improve student behavior.
+Years ago when I was trained in Thinking Maps, I was introduced to the Multi-flow Map for exploring causes and effects.
+Right then, I had an "ah-ha" moment about how to improve student behavior.
 I realized that most students who were engaging in distracting behaviors had never thought about why they were behaving in a certain way or how their actions might affect others.
-So I created this Behavior Reflections graphic organizer as a way for students to reflect on their behavior and make better choices.
+So I created the Behavior Reflections cause and effect graphic organizer to help students reflect on their behavior, understand why they made certain choices in the past, and make better choices in the future.

 - We started by writing a short description of the undesirable behavior in the middle of the form.
 For example, "Repeatedly blurting out answers."